 - The minimal interface removes any distractions that might confuse readers.

-- The help center gives users multiple options to get support—through articles, a chatbot and a community forum.
+- The help center provides multiple options to get support—through articles, a chatbot and a community forum.

-- Each category has a structured layout, so users can manually look for answers if the search doesn’t work well.
+- Each category has a structured layout so that users can browse for answers.

 Lunchbox.io’s support page has a minimal and clean design, a search bar and six main categories.
 You'll find articles on different features and best practices within each category.
 These articles are to-the-point and use annotated screenshots to answer user queries effectively.